resttime/cl-liballegro/README.md

 C-c C-l                                 ; Looks for the DLL at /whatever/default/emacs/directory/allegro.dll
 ```

-Progress
+Functionality
 --------------
 Everything is pretty much added.
 One might require some familiarity with cffi to use the most out of the bindings.
-For now.
+(For now)

 **I won't work on the following sections because I am under the impression
 that Common Lisp has more suitable implementations or it just is not practical.